Mahavatar Narsimha: Plot

-Sage Kashyapa is approached by Diti for children, and, after protesting that it is an inauspicious hour, accedes.
-However, the next morning, Kashyapa tell Diti that since she approached him during an inauspicious hour, she shall give birth to two demons who shall provoke enmity with the gods, terrorize their devotees, and eventually be slain by Vishnu himself.
-Diti ends up giving birth to two demonic sons, Hiranyakashipu and Hiranyaksha, who are later instructed under the guidance of Shukra, the guru of demons.
+Sage Kashyapa is approached by a desperate Diti for children, to which Kashyapa protests that it is an inauspicious hour where demonic entities along with their master, Shiva, roam the skies.
+However, Diti remains stubborn, and Kashyapa reluctantly agrees.
+However, the next morning, Kashyapa tell Diti that since she approached him during an inauspicious hour, she shall give birth to two ferocious demons who shall provoke enmity with the gods, terrorize their devotees, and eventually be slain by Vishnu himself when their sins reach their height, much to Diti's distress.
+As prophesized by Kashyapa, Diti ends up giving birth to two demonic sons, Hiranyakashipu and Hiranyaksha, who are later instructed under the guidance of Shukra, the guru of demons.

 The younger brother, Hiranyaksha, kidnaps Bhumi and imprisons her under the Causal Ocean to provoke Vishnu, throwing the world into chaos.
-In response, Vishnu takes the form of Varaha—a colossal, divine boar—and engages Hiranyaksha in battle.
+The deities desperately seek Vishnu's assistance, to which Vishnu subsequently takes the form of Varaha—a colossal, divine boar—and engages Hiranyaksha in battle.
 Varaha rescues Bhudevi and kills Hiranyaksha in the subsequent duel.

 Hiranyakashipu attacks Vishnu's devotees and retreats into the Himalayas for deep tapasya in order to obtain a boon of his choice from Brahma to be able to deal with Vishnu.
 His severe penance starts to burn the universe, forcing Brahma to appear before him and grant him his boon, which is that he cannot be slain by any creation of Brahma, be it a god, man or beast, during the day or at night, indoors or outdoors, on land or in the sky, by any animate or inanimate object, by any weapon or by hand.
-Hiranyakashipu then declares war on the gods, conquers their realms, and proclaims himself “God of the Universe.”
+Hiranyakashipu then declares war on the gods, conquers their realms, and proclaims himself "God of the Universe."

-Indra abducts his pregnant wife, Kayadhu.
+Indra abducts Hiranyakashipu's pregnant wife, Kayadhu.
 However, Narada intervenes as a guru and advises Indra to uphold dharma even in times of adversity.
 Narada then offers shelter to Kayadhu in his ashram and instructs her in the path of devotion to Vishnu, teachings which are absorbed by her unborn child Prahlada.

-Five years later, Prahlada refuses to acknowledge his father as God.
-Instead, the boy remains deeply devoted to Vishnu.
-He orders Prahlada's teachers and Shukra's sons to teach the boy better, but they fail to do so.
+Five years later, Prahlada, who does not see his father as God, is secretly a devotee of Vishnu.
+When his father finds out of Prahlada's devotion, he orders Prahlada's teachers and Shukra's sons to teach the boy better, but they fail to do so, and Prahlada even preaches his faith to Shukra's sons.
 Infuriated, the demon king sentences his son to death, but attempts to execute him are unsuccessful, as Prahlada emerges unharmed each time, protected by the very force his father seeks to destroy.